Welcome to our Captains for 2025/26. This is a guide to help set expectations and sets out the main procedural requirements for our Captains.

 - Teams that aren’t enjoying their cricket don’t win premierships.
 It’s OK to strive hard to win, but if you do so at the expense of the enjoyment of the game, then it’s counterproductive.
 You won’t win in the long term.
 Referring to item one is a good place to start

 - Don’t make the other teams more determined to beat you.
-Sledging backfires more often than it succeeds.
-The other team just wants to beat you more, either this time or the next time they play you.
+Sledging and rule-bending backfires more often than it succeeds.
+And if it does succeed, it’s only short term.
+The other teams just want to beat you more, either this time or the next time they play you.
 It’s OK to play hard, but be respectful and fair.
 Be the other team’s friend, while you beat them

 Useful links